agriculturegovau/agds-next/packages/text-input/README.md

 ### Block

-Use the `block` property to make them fill the available space.
+Use the `block` prop to expand the component to fill the available space.

 ```jsx live
 <Field label="Name">